Lelouch-Lamperouge-Code-Geass/LeetCode/cplusplus/670_Maximum_Swap.md

 ### Solution two

-We only need to record a position array (pos[i]) which represent the largest number index form the i position.
+We only need to record a position array (pos[i]) which represent the largest number index from the i position.

 For instance,